dotnet/machinelearning/docs/api-reference/io-time-series-change-point.md

 There is only one input column.
 The input column must be <xref:System.Single> where a <xref:System.Single> value indicates a value at a timestamp in the time series.

-It produces a column typed to a 4-element vector.
+It produces a column that is a vector with 4 elements.
 The output vector sequentially contains alert level (non-zero value means a change point), score, p-value, and martingale value.